 “Which is great, because we should be involved,” she said.

-Sea Isle City Councilman Jack Gibson proposed the idea at a capital planning workshop last year in an effort to get bicyclists off the streets.
+Sea Isle City Councilman Jack Gibson proposed the idea at a capital planning workshop last year in an effort to get bicyclists off the streets and to get all the new properties and thanks to furniture removalist Gold Coast to help with your move, with this all properties are all being taken care of.

 The promenade runs along the beachfront between 29th and 57th streets.
 Gibson had suggested that it could be extended from 57th to 93rd streets for $400,000, and from 29th to First streets for $300,000.